By Sarah P.

 In it’s pure essence, beauty is internal and it can be seen in the soul, which shines through your eyes.
 Beauty is something that you do on a daily basis and beauty is shown through your actions.

-In fact, your husband’s betrayal should stand in stark contrast to all that you are and all that you stand for.
+In fact, your spouse’s betrayal should stand in stark contrast to all that you are and all that you stand for.
 You were the one who kept constant integrity.
 That’s beautiful.
-You were the one who took the high road and chose to be a good wife and mother.
+You were the one who took the high road and chose to be a good wife/husband and mother/father.
 That’s beautiful.
 You live a life where you do not hurt others.
 That’s beautiful.

-Contrast that to the other woman.
-It doesn’t matter what her exterior might look like, I can guarantee that she is an ugly human being.
-She is a wretched creature who chose to disrupt the beauty of the family and the sanctity of marriage.
+Contrast that to the other person.
+It doesn’t matter what her/his exterior might look like, I can guarantee that she/he is an ugly human being.
+She/he is a wretched creature who chose to disrupt the beauty of the family and the sanctity of marriage.
 That’s ugly.
-She chose to lie, to be selfish, to pursue something that went about shattering lives in secret.
+She/he chose to lie, to be selfish, to pursue something that went about shattering lives in secret.
 That’s pure ugliness.

-Most likely, she tried to get your husband to leave you and your family.
-She is the most ugly person in the world because of that.
-And, even if she happens to have a sliver of the kind of external beauty that the world often admires, soon she will be ugly on the outside as well.
+Most likely, she/he tried to get your spouse to leave you and your family.
+She/he is the most ugly person in the world because of that.
+And, even if she/he happens to have a sliver of the kind of external beauty that the world often admires, soon she/he will be ugly on the outside as well.

 Beauty is something that can only be cultivated from within.
 Do not allow yourself to think for one instant that you are less than beautiful.
 Do not allow negative thoughts to fool you into believing that you are less than.